Expert Insight, Breaking News, and Insider Stories on Real Estate in Paris

 Paris Architecture: How to spot a Hausmannian building

-Although Paris is often considered the most beautiful city in the world, it is most notably thanks to Baron Haussmann.
+Although Paris is often considered the most beautiful city in the world, much of its appeal is thanks to Baron Haussmann.
 This Seine region prefect from 1853 to 1870 completely redesigned the capital.
+This 20 year renovation changed the face of medieval Paris forever.

 Balconies on the 2nd and 5th floors